ECOLE-ITN/FriessCEC2020/README.md

 | GPyOpt      | Library for hyperparameter tuning. |
 | Scikit-Learn       | Implements the k-Means clustering.  |

 The following sections elaborate on how to replicate the steps and experiments presented within our paper.

+## Running Experiments

+Please mail s.friess(AT)bham.ac.uk and ask for password to access preliminary files.

 ## How to Cite